Saudi Arabia.. and the Counterrevolution in Egypt

 “It’s better for Egypt to ease into any change,” says Abu Taleb, who argues that foreign policy for the most part will stay the same after elections next year.
 “They will all be pragmatic,” he says of potential new governments.

+Egypt’s close ties with pro-status quo forces such as Saudi Arabia and Gulf countries means they have major pressure points they can use try to keep Egypt in check.
 Egypt is in many ways economically dependent on those countries for investment and aid.
 Since the 25 January revolution, Gulf investors have promised billions for development projects in Egypt, while economic aid from those countries could help stabilize its new government.
 With the local economy in turmoil, these offers are important to Egypt.

 Meanwhile, Egypt relies on the Gulf States and Saudi Arabia to absorb excess labor.
 Hundreds of thousands of Egyptians work in the Gulf and Saudi Arabia, sending home billions of dollars in remittances each year.
 In April, rumors circulated that the United Arab Emirates was denying visas to Egyptian workers in retaliation for warming ties with Iran.
 Though the Emirati officials and Egypt’s Foreign Ministry denied this, the reports highlighted the importance of the relationship with Saudi Arabia and the Gulf.